gabr1e11/so-simple-theme/en/_posts/_2016-08-30-golden-titanium.md

     SPOILER ALERT!!!

 The answer is: sliding window!

-This is how this works.
-Because the matching parenthesis must form a valid parenthesis sequence, and a valid sequence is defined as:
+This is how this works: because the matching parenthesis must form a valid parenthesis sequence, and a valid sequence is defined as:

 * It is empty